-- A. Major home occupations as regulated by Chapter 17.164; and - B. Large family day care homes; and - C.B.
-Any other compatible or appropriate use as determined by the Town Council in its sole discretion.
+A. Major home occupation, as regulated by Chapter 17.164; and

+B. Any other compatible or appropriate use as determined by the Town Council in its sole discretion.

-Chapter 17.40 Residential Design Standards and Guidelines 17.40.010 Applicability.
+Chapter 17.40 Residential Design Standards and Guidelines

-The following Design Standards and Guidelines apply to new or modified altered residential structures and auxiliary structures.
+The following Design Standards and Guidelines apply to new or altered residential structures and auxiliary structures.
 They are intended to guide project design and the Design Review process and inform applicants about Yountville's unique built environment.
 These Design Standards and Guidelines supplement the development standards in the Zoning Ordinance and further the goals and policies of the General Plan which encourage high quality design.